ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ### Date Input Features and Encoders

-Input image features are transformed into a int valued tensors of size `N x 8` (where `N` is the size of the dataset and the 8 dimensions contain year, month, day, weekday, yearday, hour, minute and second) and added to HDF5 with a key that reflects the name of column in the CSV.
+Input date features are transformed into a int valued tensors of size `N x 8` (where `N` is the size of the dataset and the 8 dimensions contain year, month, day, weekday, yearday, hour, minute and second) and added to HDF5 with a key that reflects the name of column in the CSV.

-Currently there are two encoders supported for images: Convolutional Stack Encoder and ResNet encoder which can be set by setting `encoder` parameter to `stacked_cnn` or `resnet` in the input feature dictionary in the model definition (`stacked_cnn` is the default one).
+Currently there are two encoders supported for dates: Embed Encoder and Wave encoder which can be set by setting `encoder` parameter to `embed` or `wave` in the input feature dictionary in the model definition (`embed` is the default one).

 #### Embed Encoder